SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Introduction

-We tackle these challenges by examining the progression of an attack, i.e., the sequence of queries extracted from logged history queries, rather than merely the final adversarial example.
-By analyzing the attack's progression, we can describe its behavior at a finer granularity, as the most meaningful information of an attack is embedded within its query sequence.
-Building upon this intuition, we model black-box attacks using a unified framework based on Hidden Markov Models.
-This model allows the analyst to attribute the observed query sequence to internal attack procedures.
-Leveraging the well-established theoretical framework of HMMs, \SEA{} achieves data-efficient, explainable, and shareable attack fingerprints. \Cref{fig:demo:pipeline} illustrates its pipeline.
+\SEA{} achieves these objectives by examining the \textit{progression} of an attack incident, i.e., the sequence of queries extracted from logged history queries, rather than merely the final adversarial example.
+By analyzing the attack's progression, we can describe its behavior at a finer granularity.
+As we will show in \Cref{sec:hmm:pattern}, the attack's most noticeable identifiable information is embedded within its query sequence.
+Building upon this intuition, we model black-box attacks using a unified framework based on Hidden Markov Models (HMMs).
+This model allows analysts to attribute the observed query sequence to internal attack procedures.
+Leveraging the well-established theoretical framework of HMMs, \SEA{} achieves data-efficient, explainable, and shareable attack fingerprints.

 We thoroughly evaluate \SEA{} and demonstrate its ability to characterize and identify a variety of state-of-the-art attacks.
-In particular, we show that: \begin{itemize} \item \SEA{} can characterize an attack's behavior on its \emph{first} occurrence and produce a fingerprint immediately.
-The fingerprint is a small easy-to-share matrix that describes the attack's overall behavior. \item \SEA{} can recognize the same attack's \emph{second} occurrence with 90+\% Top-1 and 95+\% Top-3 accuracy on multiple datasets and models.
-The performance improves further when more fingerprints of that attack are available. \item \SEA{} can explain the attack's behavior at a per-query granularity.
-This explainability leads us to discover specific implementation bugs in attack libraries.
-For example, we discover that the \texttt{SignOPT}~\cite{signopt} and \texttt{Square}~\cite{square} attacks implementation in the \texttt{ART} library (v1.14)~\cite{art} sends over 50\% duplicated queries, making it easy to distinguish from other libraries. \item \SEA{} is robust to several adaptive attacks that aim to evade forensics analysis.
-While employing adaptive strategies changes the nature of the attack on their first occurrence, \SEA{} can treat them as different attacks and eventually recognize such strategies with high accuracy. \end{itemize}
+In particular, we show that: \begin{itemize}[leftmargin=*] \item \SEA{} can characterize an attack's behavior and produce a fingerprint right after its \emph{first} incident.
+The fingerprint is a small easy-to-share matrix that describes the attack's overall programmatic behavior during its progression. \item \SEA{} can recognize the same attack's \emph{second} incident with more than 90\% Top-1 and 95\% Top-3 accuracy on multiple image datasets and models.
+The performance can improve further when more incidents of that attack are observed. \item \SEA{} can generalize to other domains like text classification.
+Even if existing textual attacks are similar, \SEA{} can recognize them with over 70\% Top-1 and 90\% Top-2 accuracy. \item \SEA{} can explain the attack's behavior at a per-query granularity.
+This explainability leads us to discover implementation bugs in attack libraries.
+For example, we discover that the \texttt{SignOPT-2} and \texttt{Square-2} attacks implemented by the \texttt{ART} library (v1.14)~\cite{art} send over 50\% duplicated queries, making it easy to distinguish from other libraries. \item \SEA{} is robust to several adaptive attacks that aim to evade forensic analysis.
+While employing adaptive strategies has changed the nature of the original attack, \SEA{} can treat them as different attacks and eventually fingerprint and recognize such strategies with a high accuracy. \end{itemize}